MyNorthland

 Erik Olson, Associate Professor of Natural Resources

-Winter term 2021 [Deferred from winter 2020]; to synthesize the results of eight years of field research, write manuscripts, write grant applications, and gain professional expertise.
+Winter Term 2021 [Deferred from winter 2020]; to synthesize the results of eight years of field research, write manuscripts, write grant applications, and gain professional expertise.

 2020-2021